 Core Stability refers to the ability of the body to control the trunk or ‘core’.
-Good core stability is using the right muscles at the right time, at the right intensity to control the trunk appropriately for activities to take place.
+Poor core stability is not using the right muscles at the right time, at the right intensity to control the trunk appropriately for activities to take place.

-How does physiotherapy help to achieve good core stability?
+How does physiotherapy help to overcome poor core stability?

 A physiotherapist can assist in a core strengthening programme to facilitate and promote a better posture, which in turn will assist better use of muscle activation and therefore better movement.